Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 >Remember that the `all` run will leave over artifacts.
 I have talked about this prior, so I won't go over cleaning up again, but you will need to.

+Now we have access to plenty of other modules that can allow us to read files, dump oracle password hashes, and execute system commands.
+Let's talk about this in more detail next.

 #### Removing DBA (Cleanup)
+Once you are done playing around with elevated privileges, you will want to clean up and revoke the role grant.
 It is easy to remove the `DBA` role from your account with the following ODAT command:

 ```bash
 python3 odat.py privesc -s 192.168.187.135 -p 1521 -n EBSDB -U CUSTOM_DBA -P CUSTOM_DBA -v --revoke-dba-role